 Beth Thornton

-Freelance Reporter/Contributor to Issues & IdeasBeth Thornton is a freelance reporter for KCBX, and a contributor to Issues & Ideas.
-She was a 2021 Data Fellow with the USC Annenberg Center for Health Journalism, and has contributed to KQED's statewide radio show The California Report.
+Freelance Reporter/Contributor to Issues & IdeasBeth Thornton was a freelance reporter for KCBX, and a contributor to Issues & Ideas from 2019 to 2024.
+She was selected as a 2021 Data Fellow with the USC Annenberg Center for Health Journalism to create a series about aging and healthcare, and was accepted by the Center to receive a 2024 California Health Equity Impact grant for her climate series The Heat Beat.
+Beth has contributed reporting to KQED's statewide radio show The California Report.

 -